About assets

 In any given ad, a minimum of one headline and one description will be selected to show in different combinations and orders.
 Part of your ad text may automatically appear in bold when it matches or closely matches a user's search query.
 Over time, Google Ads will test the most promising ad combinations and learn which combinations are the most relevant for different queries.

-Note: Unlike other assets, headlines and descriptions can’t be applied at different account or campaign levels.
-Learn more about Optimizing your headlines and descriptions.
+Note: Headlines and descriptions can be applied at both the account and campaign levels.
+Learn more About responsive search ads campaign level text assets: headlines and descriptions.

 How to select additional assets to use